Updated: Jul 7

 I sometimes wonder whether personal growth is feasible without suffering.

-Possibly some (incremental) growth can be achieved without suffering, but real growth needs a trigger to generate the necessary motivation and willpower.
+In my experience possibly some (incremental) growth can be achieved without suffering, but real growth needs a trigger to generate the necessary motivation and willpower.

 It is similar when you compare this with people taking vitamin pills or supplements.
-Everyone knows that a vitamin pill will bring you certain health benefits for your body, or possibly some performance improvements.
+Everyone knows that a vitamin pill could (potentially) bring you certain health benefits for your body, or possibly some performance improvements.
 Only some people will take the vitamin pill proactively to gain some improvements.
 But there is no strong motivation.
 Many people will therefore not do it.

 On the other hand, if you have a strong headache, you will most likely take some pain medicine.